ash-hashtag/gdsteam/README.md

 2: GDExtension doesn't seem to support uint8 or uint16, so when generating bindings throws errors, so I replaced all of them uint32, and type casted.
 I would like to automate this, then we can have GodotSteam as submodule.
 That means this is a copy of GodotSteam src but modified, so I can't straight up rely on GodotSteam, every time it updates, we have to update this.

 ### Note:
-This is just to keep up with rapid development of godot 4, that means this may not support all features of godotsteam, this is just a substitute till actual godotsteam release, so you can work without waiting for godotsteam official build, and maybe godotsteam itself might become a gdextension in future
+This is just to keep up with rapid development of godot 4, that means this may not support all features of godotsteam, this is just a substitute till actual godotsteam catches up with the latest godot build, so you can work without waiting for godotsteam official build, and maybe godotsteam itself might become a gdextension in future
 since the api is exactly same you won't get any trouble switching.